Why and how to regularly check the engagement levels of remote teams

 To start with, unlike in an office setting where managers can observe how people are going about their day, being remote makes it difficult to constantly be in the loop about what employees are working on and what they're struggling with.
 That's why the performance reviews need to be altered in a way that represents the globally challenging situation everyone experienced.

-This week we will give you practical tips on how to prepare and run a successful mid-year review, even while working remotely.
+We will give you practical tips on how to prepare and run a successful review, even while working remotely.

-Being remote is not a reason to cancel the mid-year review.
+Being remote is not a reason to cancel a performance review.
 Ambitions of your people do not become smaller when working remotely.
-Following through on the mid-year review makes your teams feel seen and heard and as such.
+Following through on a performance review makes your teams feel seen and heard and as such.
 Research has found that fair and objective feedback (that includes what the employee has done or doing well and constrictive advice for improvement) results in more productive, engaged, and happy employees.

 Staying on top of remote work performance and monitoring how employees are performing in their roles (as well as their careers) and what their remote struggles are is a surefire way to get the best out of people and to create an environment they want to be a part of, regardless of where they are located.